 2. Bees are being exposed to more neonics than previously thought

-A study found that wildflowers like poppies growing next to fields of crops treated with neonics contain high levels of these pesticides.
+A wildflower study found that flowers like poppies growing next to fields of crops treated with neonics contain high levels of these pesticides.
 Poppies and other wildflowers are an important source of food for bees.

 Meanwhile research from Canada found that neonics remain much longer than expected in soil dust, and that the dust is dispersed widely, potentially increasing bees' exposure to them.

 In 2016 the European Food Safety Authority concluded that there is a high risk to bees exposed to the neonicotinoid clothianidin via dust drift when treated cereal crops like wheat are sown.
 There is also a high risk from exposure via flowering crops grown after a treated crop such as winter wheat.
 This is because of the persistence of the chemical in the soil.

 Research is showing neonics remain in the environment and are found a long way from where they were used.
 So there is now a strong case to extend existing restrictions - which only apply to some crops like oilseed rape - to all crops such as wheat.

 3. There is a lack of evidence that neonics help farmers

 The National Farmers Union (NFU) says there are crop losses due to damage from cabbage stem flea beetle (CSFB), resulting from the restrictions on neonicotinoids.

 The NFU persuaded the government to allow oilseed rape treated with 2 of the restricted pesticides to be planted in parts of the country in 2015.
 But when it tried to do the same in 2016 the government rejected the application keeping our oilseed rape fields free of the banned pesticides.

 In fact, when neonics could not be used - in 2015 - yields for oilseed rape were higher than in 2014 and above the 10-year average.
 Although yields in 2016 were looking to be below the 5-year average, this was due to a number of factors including weather, with loss to pests being only one.